Salesforce Documents

 - Reports show clause usage and amendment frequency—data legal teams love.

-Where AI clause assist helps (and where it doesn't)
+Where Smart clause assist helps (and where it doesn't)

 Saving and rendering as one flow